Pensions – a general picture

 Regardless of your date of birth, disability benefits that you receive when you are sick are included in the state employers’ occupational pension.
 In addition, compensation can be paid to your beneficiaries if you die.

-New rules for the selectable part of your occupational pension
+Rules for the selectable part of your occupational pension

-On 1 October 2020, new rules will be introduced regarding payment of the selectable part of the state occupational pension.
-These new rules give greater flexibility when it comes to drawing your pension and mean that you need to apply to have it paid out yourself.
 If you have a separate agreement with your employer regarding supplementary payments into your pension plan, (löneväxling), your extra pension contributions will fall into the selectable part of your pension.
 This agreement therefore fulfils our members’ wish for greater freedom of choice.
 For more information about the changes go to The National Government Employee Pensions Board (SPV) website.

 - You need to apply for payment of the selectable part to be made yourself.
 You do this by contacting the insurer you have chosen.
 If you do not apply for payment to commence, payment will automatically begin on your 71st birthday and continue as long as you live.
 From 2023, the age will be raised to 72.